klarsen1/Information/README.md

 Binary classification models are perhaps the most common use-case in predictive analytics.
 The reason is that many key client actions across a wide range of industries are binary in nature, such as defaulting on a loan, clicking on an ad, or terminating a subscription.

 Prior to building a binary classification model, a common step is to perform variable screening and exploratory data analysis.
 This is the step where we get to know the data and weed out variables that are either ill-conditioned or simply contain no information that will help us predict the action of interest.
-Note that the purpose of this step should not to be confused with that of multiple-variable selection techniques, such as stepwise regression and lasso, where the final variables that go into the model are selected.
+Note that the purpose of this step should not to be confused with that of multiple-variable selection techniques, such as stepwise regression and lasso, where the variables that go into the final model are selected.
 Rather, this is a precursory step designed to ensure that the approaches deployed during the final modeling phases are set up for success.

 The *weight of evidence* (WOE) and *information value* (IV) provide a great framework for for exploratory analysis and variable screening for binary classifiers.
 WOE and IV have been used extensively in the credit risk world for several decades, and the underlying theory dates back to the 1950s.
-However, it is still not widely used outside the credit risk world, and it is a fairly underserved area in R.
+However, it is still not widely used outside the credit risk world and it is a somewhat underserved area in R.

 WOE and IV enable one to: